 Parenting a child with Autism can be an emotional and confusing journey.
 As with all challenges we face as parents, having support around you can be crucial to success.
 Often the daunting nature of parenting a child with special needs can be lessened with the right support around you.
 But how do you find the right support?
 Friends, family, doctors and schools are a great resource for general support, but sometimes yours and your child’s needs go beyond this traditional network.

 Here are some groups available in Brisbane to support parents and children with Autism:

 Autism Awareness Australia: A great source of information about Autism and all the support available not only in Brisbane but Australia wide.

-FSG Australia: One of the largest community organisations in Australia with a focus on connecting people and disability support in their community.
+FSG Australia: One of Australia’s largest community organisations focusing on connecting people and disability support in their community.

 Ability Care QLD: Focus on enhancing the quality of life of adults and children with sensory disabilities to allow them to live the life they want.

-Autism CRC: Run out of The University of QLD this group offers support in education and beyond.
+Autism CRC: Run out of The University of QLD, this group offers education support and beyond.

 Kooky Kids: Offer a number of group options that celebrate your child’s “differences” to help them develop into interesting, creative and compassionate human beings.